facebookresearch/hydra/website/docs/tutorials/basic/your_first_app/5_defaults.md

  * If multiple configs define the same value, the last one wins.
  * If multiple configs contribute to the same dictionary, the result is the combined dictionary.

+If your `config.yaml` file defines additional keys and values (outside of the defaults list), you may wish to control the way that these keys/values are combined with the configs from the defaults list.
+This can be controlled by inserting the `_self_` keyword into the defaults list.
+See [Compositon Order](advanced/defaults_list.md#composition-order) for more information.

 #### Overriding a config group default